 Our range of tiny crops not only provide a flavoursome addition to your favourite dishes, they are also very good for you too!

 Low in calories and high in flavour, our products feature a number of health benefits.
-Salad cress and pea shoots are rich in vitamin C and folic acid; while our mixed beans are naturally high in dietary fibre, protein, phosphorus and iron.
+Our salad cress and pea shoots are rich in vitamin C and folic acid.
+Why not try our new blend called Pea Shoots with Purple Radish & Garlic Chives available in Morrisons, Booths and Coop?

-For inspiration on how to include our salad cress, pea shoots or mixed beans into your meals, visit our recipes page.
+For inspiration on how to include our salad cress, pea shoots, microgreens or living salads into your meals, visit our recipes page.

 Vitamin C is essential in our diets as it helps to protect cells and keep them healthy, it maintains healthy skin, blood vessels, bones and cartilage; it also helps to heal wounds.